NHL Network Showcase: Production

 As with most NHL games in the 2020–21 season due to COVID-19 protocol, NHL Network Showcase broadcasts are produced from clean feeds produced by the home team's regional rightsholder, with commentary, graphics, and surrounding coverage produced and added from NHL Network's studios in Secaucus, New Jersey.
 For the 2021–22 season, NHL Network began to employ an on-site skeleton crew to augment the host production with its own cameras, but otherwise continued to use a remote production as before.

 With the introduction of an in-house broadcast, the European Game of the Week broadcast concurrently became a repackaged version of the NHL Network Showcase broadcast, carrying a separate intro and branding to the U.S. telecast with a focus on international players.
 During the 2021–22 season, NHL Network also produced nine games exclusively for international broadcasts.

 On-air staff

 Stephen Nelson serves as the lead commentator for NHL Network Showcase broadcasts, with Brian Lawton, Dave Reid, Mike Rupp, and Kevin Weekes serving as a rotating team of analysts during the first season.
 E.J.
-Hradek and Mike Johnson were a secondary play-by-play crew for a game in the 2021–22 season.
+Hradek and Mike Johnson were a secondary crew for a game in the 2021–22 season.